elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_architecture.md

 At this point, our `main` function is pulling everything together and we're finally able to see our application rendered to the screen in the browser.
-Our buttons aren't set up to work yet, but we're now able to see them rendering on the screen.
+Our buttons aren't set up to work yet, but we're finally able to see them on the screen.

 ![Working Application Using Elm Architecture](images/elm_architecture/working_elm_application.png)